radams15/CircuitTesterDocs/Analysis/chap-3/stating the problem.md

 know or explain the equations.
 Showing the values of current and voltage at any point is sufficient at GCSE level.

-I will use the following techniques:
+I will use the following computational methods:

 ### Abstraction